If you don't have a water meter, we calculate your bill using the rateable value of you home. Your bill also includes standing charges.

 This charge is for taking away and cleaning all your used water (which we call wastewater) and includes surface water and highway drainage too.
 To work this out, we multiply our unit cost by each £1 of your home's rateable value.

 Finally, you also pay us a standing charge.
-This is a fixed annual cost for essential services, such as sending bills and dealing with enquiries.
+This is a fixed annual charge associated with the costs of providing our services, and is shared amongst all our customers.

 Could you pay less with a water meter?